example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

       - "%{title}/default"
       - default

-We need a generic (valid for all applications) my_tinydata/data/default.yaml which can have the same contents of the [tinydaya default](https://github.com/example42/tinydata/blob/master/data/default.yaml).
+We need a generic (valid for all applications) data/default.yaml which can have the same contents of the [tinydaya default](https://github.com/example42/tinydata/blob/master/data/default.yaml).

+    vi my_tinydata/data/default.yaml

 Now we need to create at least a file with application specific data, let's just create the default file, valid for all OS:

     vi my_tinydata/data/my_application/default.yaml

+Content might look like:

     ---
     my_application::settings: